-Types of glaucoma
+Types of glaucoma?

-- African-American ethnicity
+- African-American ethnicity.

-- Family History of glaucoma
+- Family History of glaucoma.

 Symptoms of Glaucoma

-Most glaucoma patients, initially do not notice any symptoms, until there is the loss of some of the peripheral vision.
-This disease is not recognized by the patient until it gets advanced.Symptoms may include :
+Most glaucoma patients, initially do not notice any symptoms, until there is lossof some ofperipheral vision.
+Often, this is not recognized by the patient until the disease has advanced.

 - Hazy/ blurry vision.

-- Halos around lights
+- Halos around lights.

-The comprehensive dilated eye examination includes the following:
+Comprehensive dilated eye examination includes the following:

 - Visual acuity test : Snellen’s chart

 - Visual field test :This measures the peripheral vision &helps; to detectany loss of peripheral vision.

 - Dilated eye exam.
-In this test, the pupils are dilated & ophthalmologist examines your retina and optic nerve forany signs of damage.
+In this test the pupils are dilated & ophthalmologist examines your retina and optic nerve forany signs of damage.

-If vision is lost from the disease then it cannot be restored.
-You should take immediate treatment in the early stage of glaucoma.
-Open-angle glaucoma can delay the progression of this disease.
-So that’s why early diagnose of this disease is very important.
+Vision lost from the disease cannot be restored.Immediate treatment for early-stage, open-angle glaucoma can delay progression of the disease.
+That’s why early diagnosis is very important.

 Medication :Eyedrops/ tablets are the most common early treatment for glaucoma to lower IOP.
-Some of the medications help eyes to produce less aqueous fluid and also helps to lower the pressure of the eye by helping drainage of fluid.
+Some cause the eye to produce less aqueous fluid & others lower pressure by helping drainage of fluid.
 Kindly reveal all history of medicationbeing taken as these may interfere with other medicines.

-This type of treatment is performed in the OPD with topical anaesthetic drops application to the eye and by using the special lens to the eye.
-A high-intensity light beam is aimed through this special lens and reflected on the trabecular meshwork (TM).
-In this, the patients will see flashes of bright light which is green or red in colour.In this treatment, several evenly spaced burns are made which stretch the drainage holes in the trabecular meshwork (TM).
-This will allow better drainage of aquous humor.
+This is performed in the OPD under topical anaesthetic drops application to the eye& using a special lens to the eye.
+Through this lens a high-intensity light beam is aimed and reflected on the trabecular meshwork (TM).
+One may see flashes of bright light (green or red).In this procedure, several evenly spaced burns are made that stretch the drainage holes in the TM.
+This allows better drainage of aquous humor.